ucd-library/aggie-experts/index.md

 * The keywords are extracted from the researchers’ claimed publications, and the ones that occur three or more times are added to their profiles.

+* The grants data are obtained from the university’s financial data warehouse.

 ## Data Fields